Editorial Freelancers Association: Is It Worth It to Join?

 Solution: join several organizations and platforms

-If you really want to invest in your network and find decent jobs to move your career as an editor forward, you can’t just depend on an EFA membership to solve all of your problems.
-Consider some other organizations and platforms before making any one decision — and don’t be afraid to join multiple, if your budget allows.
+If you really want to invest in your network and find decent jobs to move your career as an editor forward, you can’t depend on an EFA membership alone.
+Consider some other organizations and platforms (like the CIEP, ACES, or Freelancers Union) before making a decision — and don’t be afraid to join multiple, if your budget allows.

-Below are some suggestions of other places that you can join to find a more well-rounded solution to your editorial freelancing problems.
+Below are some suggestions of other places that you can join in addition to the Editorial Freelancers Association.

 A publishing marketplace

-There’s no better place to find publishing jobs than a site that specializes in connecting publishing professionals with clients!
+There’s no better place to find publishing jobs than a site that specializes in connecting professionals with authors!
 Marketplaces like Reedsy give editorial experts exposure to thousands of self-publishing authors who are looking to polish their books.
-Best of all, it costs nothing to become a professional for hire on Reedsy.
+Best of all, other than meeting our selection criteria, it costs nothing to become a professional for hire on Reedsy.

 On the other hand, if you work in a niche — like business documents, for instance, or medical recordings — try diving into more specific societies such as: